 Guidance for Participants: Health and Safety Protocols for On-site Visits

 - Participants will be contacted by their QI Specialist before the scheduled visit to ask if there are any suspected or confirmed cases of COVID-19 at the program.
 The visit will be conducted virtually if the program has a suspected or confirmed case of COVID-19.
-Please note: if a QI Specialist must get tested due to exposure, this precaution will prevent in-person visits to any and all of the programs they work with.
+Please note: if a QI Specialist must get tested due to exposure, this precaution will temporarily prevent in-person visits to any and all of the programs they work with, however scheduled visits will take place virtually or by phone.

 - During the visit, QI Specialists will be wearing a mask, physical distancing to the best of their ability, and doing proper and frequent hand washing.
 QI Specialists will also follow any other policies the program has established regarding visitors and health and safety protocols.